Hp092/Autonomous-Human-Following-Mobile-Robot/project/report2.md

 ### What we proposed in Milestone 1

-In Milestone 1, we focused on system design and planning.
-Our original proposal included:
+In Milestone 1, we proposed:

 - a TurtleBot 4 differential-drive platform
 - camera-based human detection
 - LiDAR-based obstacle monitoring
 - a modular ROS 2 architecture
-- a follow controller using target distance and heading
+- a follow controller driven by target distance and heading
 - a safety layer to override unsafe commands

 ### What we achieved in Milestone 2

-At this stage, we have a working hardware-integrated pipeline that:
+In Milestone 2, we implemented and tested a working hardware-integrated pipeline that:

 - subscribes to TurtleBot camera and LiDAR topics
 - uses YOLO to detect a person